-For the most part, dark chocolate is healthy because it restricts the amount of sugar and contains much larger amounts of cacao.
+For the most part, dark chocolate is healthy because it restricts the amount of sugar in the bar and contains much larger amounts of cocoa.

 The fact that some bars are virtually sugar-free chocolate also plays a part in the health benefits.

 Sugar is one of the most damaging food products in the human diet, and a wealth of studies show the detrimental role it plays in declining health.

 Overall, low carb chocolate has the best of both worlds due to more health-protective compounds and a whole lot less sugar.

 Is Low Sugar Chocolate and Dark Chocolate the Same?